SunnyAlgo/Beats---Landing-Page/README.md

 This project is a modern, responsive landing page for Beats headphones, showcasing product features, specifications, and styles.
 It demonstrates proficiency in front-end web development with a focus on clean design, responsive layouts, and smooth user interactions.

-Live -
+## Live -

 ## Features & Techniques Used

-### Responsive Design
-- Utilizes CSS Grid and Flexbox for flexible, adaptive layouts that work seamlessly across different screen sizes.
+## 🚀 Features

+- 🎨 Modern UI Design – Stylish and minimal landing page inspired by Beats branding.
-- Media queries ensure optimal viewing experience on mobile, tablet, and desktop devices.
+- 📱 Responsive Layout – Optimized for desktop, tablet, and mobile devices.

-### Modern CSS Practices
-- CSS variables for consistent theming and easy customization.
-- Use of CSS Grid for complex layouts such as product cards, specs section, and footer.
+- ⚡ Fast & Lightweight – Clean frontend code with optimized assets.
-- Smooth hover effects and button styling for enhanced user experience.
+- 🎬 Smooth Animations – Subtle transitions for a polished user experience.

-### JavaScript Interactivity
-- Mobile-friendly navigation menu with show/hide toggle.
-- Scroll-based UI enhancements:
-  - Header background changes on scroll.
-  - Scroll-to-top button appears after scrolling down.
-  - Active link highlighting based on scroll position.
-- ScrollReveal.js integration for smooth scroll-triggered animations, enhancing visual engagement.

-### Semantic HTML5
+- 🌐 Cross-Browser Support – Works seamlessly on all major browsers.

+## 🛠️ Tech Stack

-- Proper use of semantic tags (`<section>`, `<article>`, `<nav>`, `<header>`, `<footer>`) for better accessibility and SEO.
+- HTML5 – Semantic markup for better accessibility and SEO.
+- CSS3 – Modern styling with Flexbox/Grid
+- JavaScript (ES6+) – Interactivity and animations

 ### Asset Management
 - Organized assets folder containing optimized images and icons.